 Those Wetton/Downes numbers included the two tracks that would open the band's self-titled debut — "Heat of the Moment" and "Only Time Will Tell" — and would go on to become the group's signature hits, as well as two of the more cleanly distilled examples of what made Asia's original lineup so uniquely successful.
 Willing to indulge in pure rock bombast and not shy about writing tricky chord changes, but at the same time tightly focused on the type of pop songcraft that would prove irresistible to Top 40 radio and MTV, the group's creative nucleus built an unlikely bridge between pop, rock and prog.

-Wetton wasn’t overselling it.
-Asia, released March 18, 1982, topped the Billboard chart, selling more than four million copies in the U.S. alone and sending its first two tracks into the Top 20 (“Heat of the Moment” peaked at No. 4; “Only Time Will Tell” topped out at No. 17).
+Wetton wasn't overselling it.
+Asia, released on March 18, 1982, topped the Billboard chart, selling more than four million copies in the U.S. alone and sending its first two tracks into the Top 20. ("Heat of the Moment" peaked at No. 4; "Only Time Will Tell" topped out at No. 17.)
 Shortly after their respective former bands had been left for dead, Asia proved there was still a pop market for rock music with prog overtones.

 Unfortunately, Asia wasn't immune to the sort of band squabbles that turned Yes into a revolving door and imploded ELP.
 Rushed back into the studio to capitalize on their debut's massive momentum, the group returned a little over a year later with Alpha, a sophomore release whose platinum sales were seen as a disappointment.
 Toiling under Asia's shadow highlighted the creative and personal tensions between bandmates, prompting a lengthy period of exits, returns, and breakups that would conspire to keep all four members of the original lineup from recording together for a quarter of a century.